swTVM: Towards Optimized Tensor Code Generation for Deep Learning on Sunway Many-Core Processor: Optimizing Tensor Operation

 \subsection{DMA Control Interface}

-An efficient DMA control interface plays an important role for \textit{swTVM} to generate high performance implementation of neural network on Sunway.
-The DMA control interface provides schedule primitives for the high level language such as Python to control the DMA instruction in order to manage the data access efficiently.
-The Figure \ref{fig:dma} shows how to control the tensor data access in matrix multiplication through the DMA control interface.
-As seen, we are able to specify not only which tensor to be buffered, but also the region of the tensor to be buffered during code generation.
-When partial of the data along one dimension of the tensor needs to be buffered, \textit{split}, \textit{buffer\_read} and \textit{buffer\_write} primitives are applied in turn to split the dimension and buffer the corresponding data.
-After invoking the above primitives, \textit{Load Data} region generates the IR code of read buffer for tensor \textit{B} and \textit{A}, shown in Figure \ref{fig:dma}(d).
-Whereas \textit{Store Data} region generates the IR code of write buffer for tensor \textit{C}.
-These IRs are then translated to DMA instructions during code generation.
+An efficient DMA control interface plays an important role in \textit{swTVM} to generate high-performance implementations of deep learning models on Sunway.
+In \textit{swTVM}, the DMA control interface provides schedule primitives to control DMA in order to manage the data access efficiently.
+Figure~\ref{fig:dma} shows an example to control the tensor data access in matrix multiplication through the DMA control interface.
+Figure~\ref{fig:dma}(a) shows the computation definition in \textit{swTVM}, and Figure~\ref{fig:dma}(b) shows the plain IR generated by \textit{swTVM}, which is the same as original TVM.
+The \textit{split} primitive splits the loop iterator into two parts (line 8-9 of Figure~\ref{fig:dma}(a)).
+We call the outer part as parallel iterator and inner part as buffer iterator.
+And \textit{swTVM} uses the parallel iterators to assign computation to CPEs for parallelization and buffer iterators for DMA data transfer.

+\textit{swTVM} can also buffer data along multiple dimensions.
+In Figure~\ref{fig:dma}(c), tensor \textit{B} is buffered along two dimensions (line 1).
+This allows fast access to the value along these two dimensions of tensor \textit{B} when calculating the sub-region of tensor \textit{C}.
+Additionally, \textit{swTVM} can specify which tensor to be buffered and the region of the tensor to be buffered during code generation.
+To buffer partial of the tensor along one dimension, \textit{split}, \textit{buffer\_read}, and \textit{buffer\_write} primitives are applied in sequence to split the dimension and buffer the corresponding data.
+After invoking the above primitives, \textit{Load Data} region (line 6-11 in Figure~\ref{fig:dma}(d)) generates the IR code of the read buffer for tensor \textit{B} and \textit{A}, whereas \textit{Store Data} region (line 15-16 in Figure~\ref{fig:dma}(d)) generates the IR code of write buffer for tensor \textit{C}.
+The generated IR is then translated to DMA instructions during code generation.

-\textit{swTVM} can buffer data not only along one dimension, but also along multiple dimensions.
-In Figure \ref{fig:dma}(c), the tensor \textit{B} is buffered along two dimensions.
-Because the value along these two dimensions of tensor \textit{B} is required when calculating the region of tensor \textit{C} to be buffered.
-Buffering along multiple dimensions also occurs in convolution.
-The convolution is computation among high dimensional tensors, however certain dimensions of the tensor are quite small, for instance the \textit{rx} and \textit{ry} of tensor \textit{W} in Figure~\ref{fig:dma_conv}.
-If buffering data along only one dimension, the memory is not fully utilized.
-In such case, buffering the tensor data along multiple dimensions improve the bandwidth utilization.
-When buffering, we satisfy the data need of outer loop with priority, which improves the re-accessibility of the buffered data.
+Buffering data along multiple dimensions also occurs in convolution operator.
+The convolution operation is the computation among high-dimension tensors, where certain dimensions of the tensor may be quite small If only buffering data along only one dimension, the LDM space is not fully utilized.
+In such a case, buffering the tensor data along multiple dimensions improve the LDM utilization.
+When buffering, we satisfy the data access of the outer loop with high priority, which improves the locality of buffered data.